tomaszeman/Xunit.Extensions.Ordering/README.md

 Usage:

-1. Add AssemblyInfo with only this lines of code
+1. Add AssemblyInfo with only following lines of code

 ```c#
 using Xunit;